wchou93/hainanhof_interactive/README.md

 1. Open Anaconda Navigator, select Jupyter Lab, and start it.

-2. On the left side of the popped-up Jupyter Lab web window, find the path where the chathof_interactive folder was placed.
+2. On the left side of the popped-up Jupyter Lab web window, find the path where the hainanhof_interactive folder was placed.
 Open it, and you will see several files such as database_HOF.py.

 3. Click the blue "+" icon in the upper left corner, select "python3 (ipykernel)" under the first Notebook option, and a new window will pop up.